 EPS Format: Make sure to flatten all transparencies in your document (See Transparencies for more information).
 All text must be converted to outline before submitting your artwork.

-Adobe Photoshop Format: Please flatten all files before submitting at a minimum of 300 DPI and maximum of 1200 DPI with line art.
+Adobe Photoshop Format: Please flatten all files / layers before submitting at a minimum of 300 DPI and maximum of 1200 DPI with line art.

 PDF Format: This method is preferred since its the industry standard to work with.
 Acrobat 4 or version 1.3 is recommended since it works to prevent transparency issues.
 All transparencies should be flattened before and to further prevent any errors during printing (See Transparencies for more information).
 Also set the quality to press quality.